lichangh20/lichangh20.github.io/_pages/about.md

 Previously I have explored the way of accelerating neural network training using 4-bit Quantization, which was published at Neruips 2023 ([paper](https://arxiv.org/pdf/2306.11987.pdf)).

-In 2023 summer, I worked with [Woojeong Jin](https://woojeongjin.github.io/) and [Xiang Ren](https://shanzhenren.github.io/) on how to improve the multi-step reasoning qualities using fine-tuning and reinforcement-learning methods.
+In 2023 summer, I worked with [Woojeong Jin](https://woojeongjin.github.io/) and [Xiang Ren](https://shanzhenren.github.io/) on how to improve the multi-step reasoning qualities using distillation and reinforcement-learning methods.

 ## Papers
 Haocheng Xi, **Changhao Li**, Jianfei Chen and Jun Zhu.
 Training Transformers with 4-bit Integers. ([Paper](https://arxiv.org/pdf/2306.11987.pdf))